pedrozbrasil/pdsnd_github/README.md

 ### Description
 This project consists on analyzing the bikeshare data for three american cities to evaluate multiple parameters about the topic.
+This project is a part of the Udacity nanodegree on Programming for Data Science.

 ### Files used
 chicago.csv